thoughtful-web/settings-page-wp/README.md

 Features, changes, and fixes which I plan on implementing:

+1. Network admin settings page configuration.
-1. Continue developing the documentation.
+2. Continue developing the documentation.
-2. Change the default value configuration for the Checkbox field to mimic that of the Checkboxes field.
+3. Change the default value configuration for the Checkbox field to mimic that of the Checkboxes field.
 ## Requirements

 1. WordPress 5.4 and above.